kondabathinivikramaditya-boop/Loan-Approval-Prediction-Using-SVM/README.md

 ### 1. Imported Required Libraries

-Imported all required Python libraries for data analysis and machine learning.
+Imported all the required Python libraries for data analysis and machine learning.

 ### 2. Loaded the Dataset

-Loaded the CSV dataset using Pandas.
+Loaded the Loan Approval dataset into a Pandas DataFrame.

 ### 3. Explored the Dataset